Trauma Center: Second Opinion: Synopsis

 Second Opinion retells the story of Derek Stiles, a young doctor with a mystical gift known as the Healing Touch; the world he inhabits is a near future Earth of 2018, where medical science has advanced to the point that previously major diseases such as AIDS and cancer are easily cured.
 Using his gift, Stiles cures a patient of a new manmade parasitic disease known as GUILT (Gangliated Utrophin Immuno Latency Toxin), distributed as a biological weapon by the medical terrorist group, Delphi.
 Joining the medical conglomerate Caduceus, Stiles uses his gift to treat those infected with GUILT, aided by his assistant Angela "Angie" Thompson.
 Stiles eventually confronts the core members of Delphi, including Angie's father, Kenneth Blackwell, who was coerced into assisting the group with their research.
 With Blackwell's aid, Caduceus launches a raid on Delphi's headquarters and discovers its founder, Adam.
 Adam is in a vegetative state, hosting all the GUILT strains, and the body is impounded by Caduceus Europe.

 The new narrative of Second Opinion first follows Naomi Kimishima, living under the alias "Nozomi Weaver," a surgeon ostracized due to her Healing Touch.
 During her missions, it is revealed that she was working for Delphi, who knew of her ability and was using it for their own purposes.
 Kimishima remains mostly unaware of the circumstances of Delphi until just before the Caduceus raid, and also places their operation in danger at one point by insisting on operating on a reporter wounded after chasing down a car in which Kimishima and a Delphi operative were passengers.
 Just before their headquarters are discovered by Caduceus, Kimishima escapes with a GUILT sample which she plans to use as a bargaining chip for immunity against all potential charges against her.

 In the new sixth chapter, Stiles is summoned to Caduceus Europe, where Kimishima now works under her real name alongside another doctor called Owen.
 It is revealed that Caduceus Europe have created a new regenerative culture dubbed "Z-Cells".
 Following a GUILT operation, Stiles is infected and Kimishima operates on him.
 Later a demonstration of the Z-Cell culture goes awry when the Z-Cells mutate into an airborne GUILT strain.
 Owen is revealed to be a Delphi member, and the Z-Cells derived from a serum extracted from Adam's body.
-Using their combined abilities, Stiles and Kimishima stop the GUILT outbreak.
+Using their combined abilities, Stiles and Kimishima stop the GUILT outbreak and save the leader of Caduceus USA, Robert Hoffman.
 Caduceus Europe is forced to face charges for their actions, Kimishima stays in Europe to pursue her medical career and to compensate for her crimes while working under Delphi, and Stiles spearheads a new drive to eradicate the GUILT pandemic.